google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/responsive.markdown

 We have also decided to create full-bleed sections on the narrow viewport that stay full-bleed on the wide viewport.
-This means we should constrain the maximum width of the screen so that the text and paragraphs don't extend in to one long single line on ultra wide screens.
+This means we should constrain the maximum width of the screen so that the text and paragraphs don't extend into one long, single line on ultra-wide screens.
 We have chosen this point to be about 800px.

 To achieve this, we need to constrain the width and center the elements.
 We